Simple semidefinite programming examples

 This tutorial was generated using Literate.jl.
 Download the source as a .jl file.

-This tutorial is a collection of examples of small conic programs from the field of semidefinite programming (SDP).
+The purpose of this tutorial is to provide a collection of examples of small conic programs from the field of semidefinite programming (SDP).

 using JuMP